KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 ## The Program
 # Step 1

-The first thing I am going to do is to open up my new toy iPhone Mirroring.
+The first thing I’m going to do is open up my new toy, iPhone Mirroring.

 ![new-farm](/static/img/egg-inc/new-farm.png)